Brodersen/Brodersen/README.md

 - 👋 Hi, I’m @Brodersen
-- 👀 I’m interested in iOS Development and Technical Interaction Design
+- 👀 I’m passionate about design and development particularly within Apple's ecosystem
-- 🌱 I’m currently learning Apple Technologies
+- 🌱 I’m always learning Apple technologies, tools and frameworks
-- 💞️ I’m looking to collaborate on projects that explore how we interact with technology
+- 💞️ I’m looking to collaborate on projects that explore how we interact with technology for the better
 - 📫 How to reach me?
 By [email](mailto:brodersen@me.com) or send me a PM on [LinkedIn](https://www.linkedin.com/in/gabrielbrodersen/)

 <!---